OCCA Summer Theatre Intensive 2020

 with Nathan Bush, MFA

-Students will meet 3-4 times per week in two-hour increments.
-Mondays from 12pm – 2pm, and Tues/Weds/Thurs from 10am – 12pm.
+In this special 2020 offering, students will meet 3-4 times per week in two-hour increments.
+Monday – Thursday from 12pm – 2pm.
 Each week has its own, unique focus:

 Week 1: Storytelling / Scriptwriting;

 The genesis of the performance.
 Students will learn how to create an original script.